n-claes/legolas/docs/content/general/solvers.md

    However, sometimes (especially for small eigenvalues) this may not be enough, in which case you can increase this number.

-If the iterative solver reaches `maxiter`, only a number $$j < k$$ eigenvalues will be converged.
+If the iterative solver reaches `maxiter`, only a number $j < k$ eigenvalues will be converged.
-Legolas will notify you how many are converged, and you can still plot these $$j$$ eigenvalues and their eigenfunctions.
+Legolas will notify you how many are converged, and you can still plot these $j$ eigenvalues and their eigenfunctions.

 Note that ARPACK is better at finding large eigenvalues.
 We recommend using the shift-invert mode if you want better performance for smaller eigenvalues.
 Ideally a combination of both is used, where